Skip to main content

 Known Case Conference (KCC)

-• 18 cases KCC: sessions are held three times annually, coinciding with semi-annual assessments and in July.
+• 18 cases KCC: sessions are held twice annually, coinciding with semi-annual assessments.
 These sessions provide residents with an opportunity to practice their abilities in a scenario mimicking the ACVR certification examination.
 As the resident progresses throughout the program, these sessions provide moments of reflection to highlight the growth of a radiologist through residency.

 • 6 cases KCC: sessions are conducted once or twice in other months in both written and oral formats, ensuring a minimum of nine sessions per year.
 This focused conference format enhances diagnostic skills, encouraging discussion on effective case presentation, presents unique and classic imaging cases, and helps prepare residents for the ACVR certifying examination.